14-15 Sept 2024

 We approach the runway, wheels bump the tarmac, engines roar and we are back in the air.
 “Shit” I say.
 It reminds me of the planes of science fiction as they circle attempting to find their right eon in the world they lost.

-Banking over a vast panorama of city lights, our pilot completes his landing the second time around.
+Banking over a vast panorama of city lights, our pilot completes his landing the second attempt.
 I have at least five minutes to spare.
-Gates are near and I speed walk to my last connection.
+Gates are near and I speed walk to my connection.

 A short time in the air, we arrive into Foz do Iguaçu a few minutes ahead of schedule just where I had planned.
 We land on first attempt, but I have also had smoother touchdowns with Alaskan Bush pilots.

-However, I am here.
+However, I arrive.
 I meet my driver for the speedy trip to the hotel.
-There, I enjoy cool weather, a beautiful room and inviting bed.
+There, I enjoy cool weather and mist, a beautiful room and inviting bed.
 I long for a good night’s sleep – which is not to be.
 In just 6 hours I begin a new adventure.

 Foz do Iguaçu

-When in Brazil, I cannot imagine not exploring the Amazon.
-Iguazu Falls is also a must.
+When in Brasil, I cannot imagine not exploring the Amazon.
+Iguaçu Falls is also a must.
 Not only is it a World Heritage Site but one of the Seven New Natural Wonders of the Modern World.
 Like the Amazon River, lots of water but exerting a whole lot more clout.

 Rio Iguaçu Superior feeding water to the falls

-The force and power of water is something people don’t deeply think about until they are faced with it.
+People fail to consider the force and power of water until faced with it.
 Nothing much stops water in its path.
 It’s always exciting to see waterfalls, the taller the better.
 The more water the better.

 There are waterfalls then there is Iguaçu

 To say that Iguaçu Falls is awe-inspiring is underrating its beauty and power.
-Straddling the border between Argentina and Brazil, the area is comprised of scores of waterfalls and massive amounts of water.
+Straddling the border between Argentina and Brasil, the area is comprised of scores of waterfalls and massive amounts of water.
 Vertical drops are from a few feet to over 82 meters/269 feet on the Iguaçu River.
-They must be one of the largest and most impressive waterfall systems in the world.
+This must be one of the largest and most impressive waterfall systems in the world.

 Put to scale, Iguaçu Falls consists of around 275 individual falls spread over nearly 2 miles.
 The sheer scale and volume of water create a breathtaking spectacle of sound and force.
 For my first day in the area, my guide, Douglas, picks me up at my hotel, Sanma near the airport, and transports me for an informative tour of the falls.